awsdocs/amazon-sagemaker-developer-guide/doc_source/samurai-vpc-labeling-job.md

 You can restrict Amazon S3 bucket access to users in your VPC using an [AWS PrivateLink](http://aws.amazon.com/privatelink/) endpoint\.
 For example, the following S3 bucket policy allows access to a specific bucket, `<bucket-name>`, from `<vpc>` and the endpoint `<vpc-endpoint>` only\.
 When you modify this policy, you must replace all *red\-italized text* with your resources and specifications\.

 **Note**
 The following policy *denies* all entities *other than* users within a VPC to perform the actions listed in `Action`\.
 If you do not include actions in this list, they are still accessible to any entity that has access to this bucket and permission to perform those actions\.
-For example, if an IAM user has permission to perform `GetBucketLocation` on your Amazon S3 bucket, the policy below does not restrict the user from performing this action outside of your VPC\.
+For example, if a user has permission to perform `GetBucketLocation` on your Amazon S3 bucket, the policy below does not restrict the user from performing this action outside of your VPC\.

 ```
 {